+The Tom Collins takes its name from the Old Tom sweetened gin originally used to make this simple and refreshing cocktail.
 Learn to make a Collins and you will instantly know a whole family of drinks.
 The basic ingredients are sweetened citrus juice and 2 oz of liquor plus soda water.
 Once upon a time a Collins was always made with gin.
-It is often a build, but many bartenders shake it to produce a more effervescent drink.
-The drink varies greatly with the chosen spirit: gin, rum, whisky, vodka, brandy, or tequila.
+It is often a build, but many bartenders shake it to produce a more effervescent cocktail.
+The flavour varies greatly with the chosen spirit: gin, rum, whisky, vodka, brandy, or tequila.
 For Collins drinks, 2 oz of freshly squeezed citrus juice is used with approximately 1/2 oz of sugar syrup.
 You may have to adjust the amount of sweetener according to the tartness of the fruit.
 A tall 12 ounce Collins (aka Sling) glass is a natural choice for the Collins.
-For garnish, try twists, wedges, sprigs of mint, berries, and pretty straws.
+For garnishes, try twists, wedges, sprigs of mint, berries, and pretty straws.

-Here are the four most popular ‘Collins’ drinks:
+Here are the two most popular ‘Collins’ drinks:

 Other ‘Collins’ drinks: